-Hostel La Casona: A big colonial style house in the very center of the city; different room types are available (from dorm to double bedroom) at reasonable prices; I can strongly recommend to stay here because the service is good, internet is free and the place is spectacular!
+Hostel La Casona: A big colonial-style house in the very centre of the city with different room types available.
+They have everything from dorms to doubles at reasonable prices.
+I can strongly recommend staying here because the service is good, the internet is free and the place is spectacular!
 A dorm bed starts at 50 bolivianos per night.

 Hostal Santa Mónica is a swankier option and a great choice for the backpacker looking splurge.
 The old colonial building has plenty of charm, with bare wooden beams in the ceiling and typical white-washed walls.
-Expect to pay $50 USD minimum.
+Expect to pay upwards of 360 bolivianos for a night.

 Where to go next?

-Known for its typical colonial charm and surrounded by some of the most wonderful landscapes of South America, Salta la linda (the beautiful) is an absolute must for all backpackers who are travelling in South America.
+Salta, Argentina: Known for its typical colonial charm and surrounded by some of the most wonderful landscapes of South America, Salta la Linda (the beautiful) is an absolute must for all backpackers who are travelling in South America.
 Read more about Salta and its surroundings here.

 About the Writer: My name is Greg, I’m an Italian guy passionate for everything that flies.
-I graduated in 2011 and worked till 2013 in the informatics field, then I join a Panamanian wood working company for a different job and started traveling through Latin America.
+I graduated in 2011 and worked till 2013 in the informatics field, then I join a Panamanian woodworking company for a different job and started travelling through Latin America.
 In 2014 I started a new career in Argentina: I’m currently trying to be an airplane pilot!
 Read my blog (only in Italian) here!